pyeventsourcing/eventsourcing/docs/topics/process.rst

 that events aren't causally dependent on the immediately preceding events in the same notification log.
 (Causal dependencies not implemented, yet.)

-The policy's ``sleep(0.5)`` statements ensure each order takes at least one second to process, and varying the number of partitions and the number of orders demonstrates even on a machine with only a few cores (e.g. my laptop) that processing is truly concurrent both across the process applications, and across the partitions of the system.
+Since the policy's ``sleep(0.5)`` statements ensure each order takes at least one second to process, so varying the number of partitions and the number of orders demonstrates even on a machine with only a few cores (e.g. my laptop) that processing is truly concurrent both across the process applications and across the partitions of the system.
+(The total processing time for a batch of orders tends towards the duration of the longest step, multiplied by the size of the batch, divided by the number of partitions.
+So the maximum rate of a system is the number of partitions divided by the duration of the longest step.
+The minimum processing time for a single order, total latecy, remains the sum of the durations of each step, regardless of the batch size or the number of partitions.)

 Without the ``sleep(0.5)`` statements, the system with its five-step process can process on a small laptop about twenty-five orders per second per partition, approximately 40ms for each order, with min and average order processing times of approximately 100ms and 150ms for the five steps (20ms or 30ms per step).
 The atomic database transaction code takes about 4ms from opening the transaction in Python to closing the session in Python.
-So there's lots of room for reducing the latency.
+So there's lots of room for reducing the latency in future versions of the library.

 If most business applications process less than one command per second, one system partition would probably be sufficient for most situations.
 However, to process spikes in the demand